desmid/mview/README.md

    Save the file.

-4. Finally, make sure that the `bin' folder containing the mview script (that you just edited) is on the user `PATH', then start a new command prompt.
+4. Finally, make sure that the `bin` folder containing the mview script (that you just edited) is on the user `PATH`, then start a new command prompt.

-   In our example, you would append `C:\Program Files\mview-1.66.1\bin' to the existing value of `PATH', or replace any older MView path.
+   In our example, you would append `C:\Program Files\mview-1.66.1\bin` to the existing value of `PATH`, or replace any older MView path.

 #### Perl module